What do detectives have in common with app development teams?

 Product Discovery workshop

-We have the information, so now we need to make use of it.
+We have the information, and now we need to make use of it.
 A proven way of processing data about users is a UX workshop.
-As a result, you can get solutions that will improve the product.
-Its agenda must be adjusted to the goal your company tries to achieve.
+As a result of it, you can get ideas for solutions that will improve the product.
+A workshop agenda must be adjusted to the goal your company is trying to achieve.
+So, in order to select the best Product Discovery techniques for your project, first, we need to know your challenges and expectations.

 Who takes part in such a workshop?
 The development team and the people who have the greatest knowledge about users and the business, such as a product owner, a product manager, or a person who collects customer feedback.